Alexandra Trusova: 2017–2018 season: Junior international debut

 Trusova debuted internationally in August 2017 at a 2017–18 ISU Junior Grand Prix (JGP) competition in Brisbane, Australia.
-Ranked first in both the short program and free skate, she won the gold medal ahead of teammate Anastasia Gulyakova.
-She landed an underrotated quadruple Salchow in her free program.
+Ranked first in both the short program and free skate, she won the gold medal ahead of teammate Anastasiia Gulyakova.
+She landed an underrotated quadruple salchow in her free program.
 Her total score of 197.69 points was the third highest ever achieved by a women's single skater on the junior level at the time, behind only Alina Zagitova and Marin Honda.
 She then finished first at JGP Belarus and qualified for the Junior Grand Prix Final.

 At the 2017–18 Junior Grand Prix Final, Trusova scored 73.25 points, breaking the junior women's world record for the short program.
 In the free skate, she scored 132.36 points, approximately half a point less than what her teammate and training partner, Alena Kostornaia, scored.
 However, Trusova won the overall competition due to her 1.5 point-lead from the short program.
 In January 2018, Trusova won the gold medal at the 2018 Russian Junior Championships after placing first in the short program and third in the free skate.
 She again narrowly beat her training partner and silver medalist, Kostornaia, by a margin of 0.6 points.